saurfang/sparksql-protobuf/README.md

 Note you might want to change `parquet-protobuf` depends on what version of Spark you're using.
 Spark 1.4 and prior uses `parquet` under `com.twitter` thus causes no conflict and you can pick whichever version you prefer.
-Spark 1.5 is scheduled to use `"org.apache.parquet" % "parquet-protobuf" % "1.7.0"` so you will probably want to be consistent.
+Spark 1.5 is scheduled to use `"org.apache.parquet" % "parquet-hadoop" % "1.7.0"` so you will probably want to be consistent.

 ## Motivation